eclipse-velocitas/velocitas-docs/content/en/docs/about/_index.md

 ## Problem

-- Many (time consuming) steps to be taken from setting up the development environment to deployment of a in-vehicle applications (_Vehicle Apps_), even for demo cases.
+- Many (time consuming) steps to be taken from setting up the development environment up to the deployment of in-vehicle applications (_Vehicle Apps_), even for demo cases.
-- Understanding required vehicle's E/E architecture details and specific API is difficult.
+- Understanding required vehicle's E/E architecture details and specific APIs is difficult.
-- Porting Vehicle App to another vehicle platform is complex.
+- Porting a Vehicle App to another vehicle platform is complex.

 ## Solution